hr1juldey/IndiByte/media/tts/scene_03_vo_02.md

-Think about that...
- nearly NINE out of EVERY TEN patients are told something they can't or won't follow.
+Think about that for a moment... nearly 9 out of every 10 patients are told something they can't or won't follow.

-This isn't because they don't care about their HEALTH... but because the RECOMMENDATIONS are CULTURALLY IRRELEVANT and ECONOMICALLY INACCESSIBLE.
+And here's the important part - this isn't because they don't care about their health.
+It's because the recommendations are culturally irrelevant and economically inaccessible.